polca/premise/README.md

 its outputs can naturally be used in [Activity Browser](https://github.com/LCA-ActivityBrowser/activity-browser), but also in other LCA software, such as [SimaPro](https://simapro.com/), [OpenLCA](https://www.openlca.org/), or directly in Python.

+## Use Premise from the GUI

+As of ``premise`` 2.4.0, the full standard workflow can be completed from the bundled local graphical user interface, without writing Python code.

+With the GUI, users can:

+* choose a Brightway or ecospold source database;
+* download, inspect, and compare IAM scenarios;
+* enter and store the IAM scenario decryption key locally;
+* select transformations and export targets;
+* run dry runs or full runs;
+* monitor progress, logs, diagnostics, and generated artifacts;
+* save and reopen reusable JSON configurations.

+Start it from any activated ``premise`` environment with:

+    premise-ui

+For a guided overview, see the [GUI guide](docs/gui.rst).

 The tool is described in the following scientific publication: [Sacchi et al, 2022](https://doi.org/10.1016/j.rser.2022.112311).
 If this tool helps you in your research, please consider citing this publication.